Tennessee vs. Florida Atlantic Predictions & Picks - NCAA Tournament Sweet 16

 - Pick OU:

-Tennessee has a 17-16-0 record against the spread so far this season compared to Florida Atlantic, who is 20-11-0 ATS.
+Tennessee has gone 17-16-0 against the spread, while Florida Atlantic's ATS record this season is 20-11-0.
 The Volunteers have a 14-19-0 record going over the point total, while games involving the Owls have a record of 17-14-0 when it comes to hitting the over.
-The two teams score an average of 149.6 points per game, 18.1 more points than this matchup's total.
-Tennessee has a 5-5 record against the spread while going 6-4 overall in the last 10 games.
-Florida Atlantic has gone 6-4 against the spread and 9-1 overall in its last 10 games.
+The teams combine to score 149.6 points per game, 19.1 more points than this matchup's total.
+Over the last 10 games, Tennessee has a 5-5 record against the spread while going 6-4 overall.
+Florida Atlantic has gone 6-4 against the spread and 9-1 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.